The following definitions include words relating to bias, diversity, bullying and social justice concepts and are written for elementary-age children.

 When a person or a group behaves in ways—on purpose and over and over—that make someone feel hurt, afraid or embarrassed.

-Someone who sees bullying or prejudice happening and does not say or do anything.
+Someone who sees bias or bullying and does not say or do anything.

 Sharing thoughts, feelings or information to another person or group.